LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 This collaboration with the Linux Foundation and its LF Decentralized Trust will also offer Hedera access to a broader community of enterprise developers and valuable insights into incorporating open-source governance best practices.

-Among the primary rationale for moving `PROJECT` to Linux Foundation’s Decentralized Trust includes:
+Among the primary rationale for moving Hiero to Linux Foundation’s Decentralized Trust includes:
 - Enhanced Collaboration: Foster cross-community collaboration with other leading blockchain projects and leverage the existing Hyperledger community and governance framework.
 - Increased Adoption: Accelerate enterprise adoption through Linux Foundation's established ecosystem and the